View Theodore Brayer's Obituary on SFGate.com and share memories

 All work and no play?
 Not quite.
 Ted bought his first 49er season ticket at 15 years of age when they played at Kezar Stadium and followed his Niners to newly constructed Candlestick Park, another iconic Brayer Electric project, and remained a season ticket holder until their last game at the Stick.
 As a junior member and later a senior member of the Olympic Club many hours were spent utilizing all the facilities.
 He co-owned a duck club in the Sacramento Delta which was accessed by an African Queen – type craft called "Spinner Island Ferry".
 In the end, however, his greatest delight was fly fishing all over the West, including Alaska.
 Upon retirement, Ted restored two classic wooden boats: "O Wood Eye", a 1964 Century Coronado, placed first in its class at the North Tahoe Wooden Boat Show then "Blondie", a 1954 Chris Craft Holiday placed second in its class.

-His surviving family includes Marilouise, his wife of 55 years, daughters Allison Haley and Patricia Foster and son George, sons in-law Bud Haley, Todd Foster and Daughter in-law Erin Brayer.
+His surviving family includes Marilouise, his wife of 55 years, daughters Allison Haley, Patricia Foster and Nancy Watson and son George, sons in-law Bud Haley, Todd Foster and Daughter in-law Erin Brayer.
 The grandchildren are Jack, Dean and Graham Haley, Teddy and Deke Foster, Ashley Watson, Margi, Georgie, Henry and Patrick Brayer.

 The funeral will be Friday May 10 at 12:00 noon at St Thomas Aquinas Cathedral on the corner of Arlington Ave and Second Street in Reno, NV.